Gersemi

-Gersemi (Old Norse "treasure") is the daughter of the fertility-goddess Freyja in Norse mythology.
-She could be the same figure as Hnoss, another daughter of Freyja.
+In Norse mythology, Gersemi (Old Norse: "relic") is the daughter of Freyja and Óðr, and the twin sister of Hnoss.
+She is the goddess of beauty, adoration and freedom.

 Name

 The Old Norse name Gersemi means 'treasure', something which is considered precious or valuable.
 It is most likely a derivative of the unattested Old Norse noun *gersamr, compared with the Icelandic gersemi or the Old Swedish gärsimi ('treasure'), and with the Danish gjørsum (a special fine imposed on a manslaughterer).